"The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger" by Marc Levinson

 Nevertheless, I decided to give it a try.
-I concluded that I won’t be disappointed because “The Box” was one of the books recommended by Bill Gates in 2013.
+I concluded that I won’t be disappointed because “The Box (referral program link)” was one of the books recommended by Bill Gates in 2013.
 He claims that the book “challenges commonly held views about business and the role of innovation.”
 That indeed is true, but let’s focus on the disruptive force of innovation.

 What happens when a new invention does not improve the industry but forces it to morph in an entirely new form?
 Yes, the invention does force you to change.
 You can’t ignore it.
 You can either adapt to the new situation or die.
 You can ride the wave or fail miserably in a futile attempt to defend the status quo.

 We may think that the software industry changes fast, but we have not seen a “breaking change” yet.
 Obviously, things have changed, but today networks work in the same way like in the 70s.
 Linux is more user-friendly, but if you learned to use it in the year 2000, you can still apply that knowledge today.
 Programming languages?
 We keep reinventing the same things over and over again.

 Do you want to show your product/service to 25000 data science enthusiasts every month?
 I am looking for companies which would like to become a partner of this blog.